smallkirby/bdm-nekomanju/README.md

 ## LISCENSE
 Most of our code is under [MIT LISENCE](/LICENSE).
-However, library source code under `/main/mains` and `/main/src/` belongs to their own LISCENSE.
+However, library source code under `/main/mains` and `/main/src/` belongs to their own LICENSE.